xSplasher/Ebay-Products-Scraper/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1PGxdWCTLlus3mldUawrsdkiF5z8jf-sN#)

-this script is very useful if you're doing product research or you if want to know what are the best selling products in a category.
+this script is very useful if you're doing product research or you if want to know what are the best selling products in a specific category.